 Testing accommodations include taking exams or quizzes in a distraction-reduced environment for an extended amount of time.
 Accommodations are specific to students’ particular learning needs but can be any of the following: reader, scribe, calculator, and computer for written exams.

-Note: Barry University students who are not in the CAL Program can receive testing and classroom accommodations at no cost by registering with the Office of Disability Services (305) 899-3488.
+Note: Students with diagnosed learning disabilities who are not enrolled in the CAL Program can receive testing accommodations at no cost by registering with the Office of Disability Services (305) 899-3488.

 The CAL Program believes in a collaborative, problem-solving approach in promoting a student's academic success.
 Ideally, the CAL staff, students and parents work together, especially in the first semester, to effect transitioning.
 The Program is based on a gradual release of responsibility model.
 The goal is to assist all students to become self-regulating college students as early as possible.

 The ST 010 course was designed to meet the transitional needs of students with learning disabilities and attention deficit disorders as they prepare for post-secondary education.
 This two credit course focuses on the development of time management skills, study strategies, and the self-monitoring skills needed to be academically successful.
 The syllabus, assignments, and presentations are geared towards topics/areas of significant relevance to the first year college experience and beyond.

 Assistance in Obtaining Study Aids